 Welcome.
 If you have come here, it is likely that your world has been either shaken or shattered by loss.
 Some of the individuals I work with have experiencing overwhelming heartache: through a relationship ending, the death of someone dear, coping with chronic illness, or from some other overpowering struggle.
 Others may be grieving a life unlived, a path taken that was ill-advised, or a world that feels like it is imploding.
 Whatever it is, the grief that has emerged is powerful and unsettling, and there is a level of suffering that may feel unforgiving and relentless.
 I help individuals find inner strength and resourcefulness to open to their unique circumstances, and find ways to understand, disentangle, and integrate loss.

-I am a counselor and interfaith chaplain who specializes in grief, loss, and transition.
+I am a counselor and board certified interfaith chaplain who specializes in grief, loss, and transition.
 Does grief or loss feel like a permanent fixture or uninvited guest?
 Has the world suddenly become a very fragile and vulnerable place?
 Individuals I work with to varying degrees may:

 Contact me for a free 30-minute online or phone consultation about grief and loss support.
 It does not matter whether you are in the local area (Philadelphia, PA) as all support sessions are online or by phone.

 Read a two-page easy-to-print pdf that serves as an overview of grief and loss support, and organizes the website information in one place here.